Kirkland & Ellis

 Kirkland & Ellis LLP is an American multinational law firm headquartered in Chicago, Illinois.
-Founded in 1909, Kirkland & Ellis is the largest law firm in the world by revenue and the seventh-largest by number of attorneys, and was the first law firm in the world to reach US$4 billion in revenue.
-As of 2021, Kirkland & Ellis ranks third on Am Law's list of profits per equity partner.
-While Kirkland & Ellis was historically considered a firm focused on litigation, during the 2010s, it expanded private equity and restructuring practices which, together with large-scale commercial litigation, comprise the core legal service areas of the firm.
+Founded in 1909, Kirkland & Ellis has been the largest law firm in the world by revenue since 2017.
+With a revenue of US$8.8 billion and a profit per equity partner of US$9.25 million, Kirkland & Ellis is the highest-grossing and most profitable law firm in the world.
+As of 2025, the firm is the seventh-largest by number of attorneys.
+It was also the first law firm in the world to reach US$7 billion in annual revenue.

-Many attorneys from the firm have served as federal officials or judges, including United States Supreme Court Justice Brett Kavanaugh and former Attorney General William Barr.
+The firm includes several notable judges and government officials amongst its alumni, including United States Supreme Court Justice Brett Kavanaugh and former United States Attorneys General William Barr and Robert Bork.

 History

+Early history

 In 1909, two attorneys, Stuart G. Shepard and Robert R. McCormick, formed the Chicago-based partnership that would eventually become Kirkland & Ellis.
 McCormick was the grandson of Joseph Medill, who had founded the Chicago Tribune.
 McCormick became president of the Tribune Company in 1914 and, in 1925, sole publisher of the Tribune.

 Weymouth Kirkland and his associate Howard Ellis joined the firm in 1915.
 Kirkland served as chief counsel to the Tribune and other newspapers in various free speech and defamation cases, including Near v.
 Minnesota.

 In 1938, Kirkland and Ellis hired young trial lawyer Hammond Chaffetz from the U.S. Department of Justice.
 Chaffetz spent six decades with the firm, during which it grew to about 780 lawyers, making it one of the 30 largest in the country.
-Kirkland & Ellis has 15 offices in four countries.
+Kirkland & Ellis has 20 offices in six countries.

+Modern growth and globalization

+Kirkland & Ellis opened its London office in the fall of 1994.

-In 2020, "Kirkland, along with some other out-of-town firms like Sidley Austin and Latham & Watkins," have been reported in media as using "aggressive lateral recruiting to draw from New York's dealmaking talent pool."
-The firm earned just under $5 billion in revenue in 2020.
-The increase came from heightened demand, induced by the COVID-19 pandemic.
+The firm earned nearly $5 billion in revenue in 2020.
+The increase came from was attributed to heightened demand during the COVID-19 pandemic.

+As of 2022, Kirkland & Ellis reported 490 equity partners and 763 non-equity partners.
+The firm saw over $6 billion in annual gross revenues, which was the most of any law firm that year.

+In 2023, Kirkland & Ellis achieved $7.2 billion in gross revenue, securing the top spot on The American Lawyer's 2024 Am Law 200 ranking.
+The firm was also recognized as the highest-grossing law firm in the world in the 2024 Global 200 survey.